momentum-mod/docs/_posts/guides/2019-09-10-guide_building_the_game.md

 {:.notice--info}
 **Important Note**
-You'll need Momentum activated on your Steam account in order to be able to test online features!
+You'll need Momentum activated on your Steam account in order to test online features or mount assets from other games automatically!
-Please reach out to Gocnak explaining why you'd like a key.
+New Steam keys are currently reserved for users that are making contributions to the game.

 ## Cloning